EECS149-SHaZam/shazam/raspi/README.md

 -----------

 There was some effort to refactor the statechart into a more object-oriented form.
 This was left unfinished, in `main_statechart.py`, `manual_statechart.py`, `statechart_class.py`, `messages.py`, `wiimote/lights.py`, and `wiimote/buttons.py`.

+`main_statechart.py` is the entry point for this alternate version.
+It is runnable, but it does not send motor commands as of yet.

 Raspberry Pi system configuration
 =================================